-Stephanie Crowe was just 12-years-old when she was brutally murdered inside her own bedroom at her family home in Escondido, California.
-On the evening of 21 January 1998, Stephanie was stabbed multiple times before was discovered by her horrified family the next morning.
+Stephanie Crowe was just 12 years old when she was brutally murdered inside her own bedroom at her family home in Escondido, California.
+On the evening of 21 January 1998, Stephanie was stabbed multiple times before being discovered by her horrified family the next morning.
 Within weeks, Stephanie’s 14-year-old brother Michael and his two friends, 14-year-old Joshua Treadway and 15-year-old Aaron Hauser were arrested for her murder.
 But this is far from where this story ends.
 All of these boys were entirely innocent of this crime and the real killer of Stephanie Crowe is yet to be brought to justice.

 I have read and researched countless true crime cases.
-Many involving children, murder, false confession and wrongful conviction, but very few have disturbed me to the extent of the Stephanie Crowe case.
+Many involved children, murder, false confession, and wrongful conviction, but very few have disturbed me to the extent of the Stephanie Crowe case.

-Society has a faith in justice.
+Society has faith in justice.
 Just tell the truth.
 If you have done nothing wrong, you have nothing to fear.
-In this case, from the moment police questioned Michael, Joshua and Aaron in their own homes in the first instance, the parents of these boys did just that.
-They encouraged their sons to cooperate with the police, help with the investigation in any way they could.
+In this case, from the moment police questioned Michael, Joshua, and Aaron in their own homes in the first instance, the parents of these boys did just that.
+They encouraged their sons to cooperate with the police and help with the investigation in any way they could.
 This faith and trust however was deeply betrayed.

 The parents of Michael Crowe had just lost their daughter to murder.
 Their grief and pain at what had happened to their child had now been multiplied, escalating to a level that is impossible to fully understand.
 Their 14-year-old son was being accused of stabbing their 12-year-old daughter to death.